 As part of our mission, the Koehler Center responds to the present needs of instructors by supporting various educational technology solutions, and by keeping the TCU community informed of new educational technology possibilities to promote engagement and improve learning.

 Brightspace by D2L, referred to as TCU Online, is TCU’s current online learning management system.
-In TCU Online, instructors are able to post syllabi and announcements, share course content, give exams, conduct discussions, accept electronic assignment submissions (and verify assignments with TurnItIn), email students, and maintain a grade book.
+In TCU Online, instructors are able to post syllabi and announcements, share course content, give quizzes and exams, conduct discussions, accept electronic assignment submissions (and verify assignments with Turnitin), email students, and maintain grades.